yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 This document describes a protocol enabling native (**Browser-less**) app navigation of an {{App2App}} OAuth grant across *different Trust Domains*.

-When Clients and Authorization Servers are located on *different Trust Domains*, authorization requests are routed using federation, involving Authorization Servers acting as clients of *Downstream Authorization Servers*.
+When *Clients* and *Authorization Servers* are located on *different Trust Domains*, authorization requests traverse across domains using federation, involving *Authorization Servers* acting as clients of *Downstream Authorization Servers*.

 Such federation setups create trust networks, for example in Academia and in the business world across corporations.